PedroEduardoSS/AnalyzWEB/README.md

 # AnalyzWEB

-AnalyzWEB is a simple WEB for data scientists, analysts or anyone who studies or work with Data Science.
+AnalyzWEB is a set of tools based on Streamlit for data scientists, analysts or anyone who studies or work with Data Science.

 ## Technologies behind